-- The spouse, civil partner or residing in the same household as the deceased.
+- The spouse or civil partner who was residing in the same household as the deceased.

-- Deceased’s partner, other than a spouse or civil partner, residing in the same household as the deceased for at least two years prior to the date of death.
+- The deceased’s partner, other than a spouse or civil partner, residing in the same household as the deceased for at least two years prior to the date of death.

 - The spouse or civil partner who did not live with the deceased because of ill-health or infirmity of either partner.

 - Financially dependent spouse, civil partner, ex-spouse or former civil partner.

 - Child of the deceased (this includes children both over and under the age of 18).

 It must be noted that if you were the former spouse or civil partner of the deceased, you would not be eligible to receive a bereavement award in your CICA claim.
 However, you may be able to receive a dependency payment if you were financially dependent on the deceased at the time of their death.

 Our team of legal advisors can answer any questions you may have about how much compensation could be awarded to a qualifying relative in murder victim compensation claims.

 A child’s payment could be made if a qualifying relative was under the age of 18 at the time of the deceased’s death and they were dependent on the deceased’s parental services.
 This payment is awarded to provide some recognition of what the child will have lost due to the death of their parent, such as: